News Article | February 17, 2022

 More resources from the League of Women Voters

-Use the League's Checklist for County Election Websites and the 2020 Suggested Best Practices for County Election Websites to review and assess your county's election web page.
+Use the league's County Election Website Checklist and its 2022 Suggested Best Practices for County Election Websites to review and assess your county's election webpage.
 Visit the League of Women Voters of Texas website for additional information.